espocrm/documentation/development/api.md

 `PUT {entityType}/{id}`

+Updates an existing record.

-Payload: Object of entity attributes needed to be changed.
+Payload: Object of entity [attributes](../administration/terms-and-naming.md#attribute) needed to be changed.

-Returns [attributes](../administration/terms-and-naming.md#attribute) in JSON object.
+Returns attributes of the updated record.

 _Example_